alicjamichalak/homepage-webpack/readme.md

 # Alicja Michalak's homepage

-Created for WTF- co ten frontend course
+Created for WTF- co ten frontend course.
+On this page you can see some info about me and my journey with front-end

 ## You can also see my business card

 [business card](https://alicjamichalak.github.io/business-card/)

-## On this page you can see some info about me and my journey with front-end
+## About this project:
 ### Subpages:

 - wtf-course -> you can see some of my notes from the course

 - contact -> you can see my form playground

 ### To run my project you can use this commands: